MonetDB/MonetDB-old/clients/iotclient/documentation/iot_server_arguments.rst

 .. important:: Make sure the current user has permissions on the locations provided.

-**-f - -filesystem=**
+**-f - -filesystem**

 Set the filesystem directory where the baskets will be created.
-By default in UNIX systems is on :code:`/etc/iotclient` directory, while on Windows is on the directory where the :code:`main.py` script was invoked.
+By default in UNIX systems is on :code:`/etc/iotserver` directory, while on Windows is on the directory where the :code:`main.py` script was invoked.
 While bootstrapping the web server, a :code:`baskets` directory is created.

-**-l  - -log=**
+**-l  - -log**

 Location of logfile.
 On the logfile is reported when streams are created or removed, when tuples are inserted and when the baskets are flushed.
-By default in UNIX systems is :code:`/var/log/iot/iotapi.log`, while on Windows is the :code:`iotapi.log` on the directory where the :code:`main.py` script was called.
+By default in UNIX systems is :code:`/var/log/iot/iotserver.log`, while on Windows is the :code:`iotserver.log` on the directory where the :code:`main.py` script was called.

 Host Identifier
 ---------------